 Experienced subrogation attorneys Jason Sullivan and Rebecca Wright presented at the NASP Annual Conference in Austin, Texas on Underinsured Motorist Subrogation: Tackling the Combined Challenges of Insured and Uninsured Subrogation.
-This presentation included information about subrogation laws in all 50 States, and the specific limitations and actions that apply when the at-fault party has insufficient policy limits to cover the damages they caused.
+This presentation included information about subrogation laws across different state jurisdictions on how best to optimize your potential to recover in a subrogation claim where the tortfeasor was insured, but not enough to cover the total damages incurred by the subrogating carrier.
+Laws vary by state, with some legislating specific limitations and actions that apply when the at-fault party has insufficient policy limits to cover the damages they caused.

 When a tortfeasor’s insurance policy limits does not cover total damages, what recourse does the insured, and their provider, have?
 Can the tortfeasor be held liable for that difference in total coverage and total damages in a subrogation case?
 Is complete recovery via subrogation even possible in cases of underinsured tortfeasors?